Clinical-Genomics/loqusdb/docs/user-guide/loading.md

 It is possible to add a file after a case is loaded with `loqusdb update`

+To add another SNV VCF to a case that already has an SNV VCF, use `loqusdb load --add-to-existing-snv`.
+The existing case metadata and original SNV VCF are retained; variants from the new VCF are added to the database.

 A case is loaded with: